hashicorp/terraform-getting-started-gcp-cloud-shell/tutorial/cloudshell_tutorial.md

 Destroy complete!
 Resources: 2 destroyed.
 ```

-Just like with `apply`, Terraform determines the order in which things must be
+Just like with `terraform apply`, Terraform determines the order in which things
-destroyed.
-GCP won't allow a VPC network to be deleted if there are resources
+must be destroyed.
+GCP won't allow a VPC network to be deleted if there are
-still in it, so Terraform waits until the instance is destroyed before
+resources still in it, so Terraform waits until the instance is destroyed before
 destroying the network.
 When performing operations, Terraform creates a
 dependency graph to determine the correct order of operations.
 In more
 complicated cases with multiple resources, Terraform will perform operations in